Miray Cruises

 Miray International Cruises & Management is a Turkish cruise line operator.
 After operating ships for other companies, Miray began operating its own cruises in 2021.
 In 2023, the company offered an unusual three-year, round-the-world cruise called "Life at Sea", but it was cancelled less than two weeks before the scheduled departure.

 History

 Miray was founded in 1996.
 It provided management services for ships operated by other companies, such as the Turkish tour operator Etstur.
 The ships Miray helped manage included the Louis Aura, Aegean Paradise, MV Delphin, and Med Queen.

 Mediterranean operations

 In 2020, Miray announced that it would offer its own cruises in the Aegean Sea using the MV Gemini, which began sailing for Miray in 2021.
 The line's normal operations were interrupted in February 2023 by the catastrophic earthquake in Turkey and Syria; Gemini was deployed to provide accommodation for the homeless from Hatay Province.
 It accommodated mostly the elderly, sick, pregnant and families with small children.

+Due to a financial dispute between Miray and DenizBank, the Gemini was declared abandoned in May 2026 at the port of Karystos, where it was seized by Greek authorities.
+The ship's crew of 26 were temporarily trapped on board, awaiting repatriation to their home countries under the Maritime Labour Convention.
+On 24 June 2026, it was towed to the port at Elefsina.